 Advanced Gum Disease

-Gingivitis is the first stage of gum disease.
+As was already mentioned, gingivitis is the first stage of gum disease.
 Left untreated, or inadequately treated, it will progress to periodontal disease, which does long-term and eventually irreversible damage without urgency and proper care.
-When gum disease advances to periodontitis, you may see plenty of other evidence of the problem beyond bleeding gums:
+When gum disease advances to periodontitis, patients may see plenty of other evidence of the problem beyond bleeding gums:

 - Tender or inflamed gingiva